Essential Tips for a Safe Halloween in 2022

 To stay safe and sound at home but not forgo Halloween altogether, consider an indoor candy scavenger hunt — in costume, of course!

 Put the first clue in your kids’ treat bucket, then leave the next clue under each piece of candy they discover.
-If the weather’s not too cold, you can try the same activity outside, and maybe invite other kids and parents over for a socially distanced backyard scavenger hunt.
+If the weather’s not too cold, you can try the same activity outside, and maybe invite other kids and parents over for a fun backyard scavenger hunt.

-If you are already part of a social bubble that includes other families with kids, try tricking out your backyard with spooky or playful Halloween decorations and invite your group over for a safe Halloween party.
+Try tricking out your backyard with spooky or playful Halloween decorations and invite your friends over for a safe Halloween party.

 Place treats in plastic Easter eggs and hide them around the yard.
 Stage a mini-Halloween parade and award prizes for different costume categories.
-(Because you’re a small group, make sure every child gets a prize.)
-Or you can tell spooky stories around a socially distanced fire pit.
+(Make sure every child gets a prize.)
+Or you can tell spooky stories around a fire pit.

 Visit a Pumpkin Patch

 If you live near where pumpkins grow, you probably know that a visit to the pumpkin patch is a rite of autumn.
-Your kids don’t have to miss out just because there’s a pandemic.
-With masks, social distancing and liberal doses of hand sanitizer, they can still have fun at these outdoor activities.
 Have them go in costume for some good photo ops.
 Bring home pumpkins for carving jack-o’-lanterns.

 Check out this article from Frommer’s about the best fall orchards and farms across the US.